 - If mangoes are on sale, buy a few, peel and cube the flesh, then freeze for later use in smoothies.

-Mangoes go well with bananas, the combination of these two flavours work especially well together in a smoothie.
-Mangoes also go well with jalapeno’s, coconut, cream, ginger, lemon and lime, red onions, legumes, fish, duck, orange, pineapple, pork, rum, and sugar.
+Mangoes go well with bananas and other tropical fruits, in fact these flavour combinations work especially well together in a smoothie or fruit salad.
+Mangoes also go well with jalapeno’s, coconut, cream, ginger, lemon and lime, red and yellow onions, legumes, fish, duck, chicken, orange, pineapple, pork, rum, and sugar.
+They are terrific with spices and heat, often being included in curries.

 Grill mango slices with other tropical fruits.
 Serve alongside greek yogurt, ice cream, or sprinkle with toasted coconut or a prefect summer dessert.